weirong57/CEN5035-2025SP---Gator-Shelfguide/SPRINT3.md

 Tests:       3 passed, 3 total
 Snapshots:   0 total
 Time:        4.894 s

+- User Center Component Tests
+Purpose:
+● Verify that the User Center component renders the user profile and borrowing records.
+● Simulate the book return process and ensure that the appropriate success message is shown.
+Key Test Cases:
+● Render Test: Confirms that the user's name and borrowing records are rendered correctly.
+● Book Return Test: Uses a mocked API call to simulate a book return and verifies that clicking the "Return" button triggers the success message.
+Sample Test Output:
+PASS src/pages/tests/UserCenter.test.js (11.468 s)
+UserCenter Component
+✓ renders user profile and borrowing records (4 ms)
+✓ simulates book return (6 ms)

+- Search and Book details Component Tests
+Purpose:
+● Verify that when the search query is empty, a warning message is shown.
+● Simulate a successful book search with a mock review and ensure the component displays the book details and the review.
+Key Test Cases:
+● Empty Search Warning: When the search input is empty, the component should display a warning message: "Please enter a book title."
+● Successful Search Test: Mocks a successful search where the book details ("Test Book") and a review ("Great book") are returned.
+The test waits for these elements to appear in the DOM.
+Sample Test Output:
+PASS src/pages/tests/Reports.test.js (11.652 s)
+BookReport Component
+✓ shows warning if search query is empty (5 ms)
+✓ displays book details and reviews on successful search (7 ms)

 ## 📌 Sprint 3 Completed Tasks--Backend

 ### ✅ Controller Implementation